Updated: May 15

 Rita settled in Alston, Massachusetts, where she met longtime friend Brenda Wynne.
 On the morning of November 28th, 1998, Wynne played racquetball with Rita.
 She left Wynne’s house at noon.
 At 4 p.m., she called another friend who chose to remain anonymous; during the phone call, Rita mentioned she was headed to the Silhouette Lounge, a dive bar near her apartment.
 Rita and Wynne planned to watch ice skating at Wynne’s apartment later that night.
 Rita never came.

 At 6:12 pm, officers responded to a call about a possible fight.
 When they arrived, Rita was still alive.
 She had been stabbed 20 times.
 After waiting an hour for the ambulance, first responders rushed Rita to Beth Israel Hospital.
-She died of cardiac arrest shortly afterward, 2 days before her 35th birthday.
+She died of cardiac arrest shortly afterward, two days before her 35th birthday.

 Newspapers reporting the murder repeatedly misgendered Rita.
 The despondency among trans people morphed into anger.
 Around 50 aggrieved transgender protesters marched outside the Boston Herald headquarters and Bay Window’s offices.